-Specifically, pursuant to section 13A(3) of the Banking Act, if an Authorised Deposit-Taking Institution (defined in that Act to include a bank like the Ultimate Parent Bank) (an "ADI") becomes unable to meet its obligations or suspends payment, the assets of the ADI in Australia are to be available to meet the ADI's liabilities in the following order:
+Specifically, pursuant to section 13A(3) of the Banking Act of the Commonwealth of Australia ("Banking Act"), if an Authorised Deposit-Taking Institution ("ADI") (which includes the Ultimate Parent Bank) becomes unable to meet its obligations or suspends payment, the assets of the ADI in Australia are to be available to meet the ADI's liabilities in the following order:

-- (a) first, the ADI's liabilities to APRA (if any), because of the rights APRA has against the ADI because APRA has made, or is required to make, payments to depositors under the Financial Claims Scheme (defined below); - (b) second, the ADI's debts to APRA for costs incurred by APRA in administration of the Financial Claims Scheme in respect of the ADI; - (c) third, the ADI's liabilities (if any) in Australia in relation to protected accounts that account-holders keep with the ADI;
+- (a) first, the ADI's liabilities (if any) to APRA because of the rights APRA has against the ADI because of section 16AI of the Banking Act; - (b) second, the ADI's debts (if any) to APRA under section 16AO the Banking Act;

-- (d) fourth, the ADI's debts (if any) to the Reserve Bank of Australia; - (e) fifth, the ADI's liabilities (if any) under an industry support contract that is certified by APRA; and - (f) sixth, the ADI's other liabilities in the order of their priority (apart from section 13A(3)).
+- (c) third, the ADI's liabilities (if any) in Australia in relation to protected accounts that account-holders keep with the ADI.
+Broadly, this includes, among other things, certain deposit accounts with the Ultimate Parent Bank that are situated in Australia; - (d) fourth, the ADI's debts (if any) to the Reserve Bank of Australia; - (e) fifth, the ADI's liabilities (if any) under an industry support contract that is certified by APRA; and - (f) sixth, the ADI's other liabilities in the order of their priority (apart from section 13A(3)).